Antonio Conte: Controversies

 On 22 August 2012, the Federal Court of Justice dropped the accusation about the Novara–Siena fixture.
 Federal Court member Pietro Sandulli commented, "[I]t seemed illogical that such a senior and experienced coach would say in the locker room 'we're drawing this one' in front of 25 players."
 The Court confirmed the ten-month ban for the AlbinoLeffe match would be upheld as there was no way he could not have known of the actions of his assistant manager Cristian Stellini, with the presiding judge adding that Conte was lucky not to have been handed a longer sentence.
 The next day, Juventus announced an appeal to Italy's sports arbitration panel against the ban.
 Following the appeal, Conte's touchline ban was reduced to four months.

 Juventus' management and players dedicated their Supercoppa Italiana win to Conte.
 In May 2016, the preliminary hearing judge of the court of Cremona acquitted Conte of all charges in regard to his alleged involvement in the match-fixing scandal from the 2010–11 season, during his time with Siena in Serie B.

 Despite Conte's success at Juventus, there were indications that his departure from the club in May 2014 was not as amicable as had been portrayed, with observers pointing to a comment he made in the immediate aftermath of the club's 2014 title success.
 When asked what plans were in place for the following season, Conte responded, "Well, you cannot go to eat at a €100 restaurant with just €10 in your pocket, can you?", which was interpreted as a veiled criticism of the lack of funds made available for transfers by the Juventus executive.
 In addition to this remark, Conte had chosen to resign on the second day of pre-season training, something that took fans by surprise.

 Personal life

-Antonio Conte was raised in Lecce with his two brothers and their parents, father Cosimino Conte and mother Ada Briamo.
+Antonio Conte was raised in Lecce with his two brothers by their parents, father Cosimino Conte and mother Ada Briamo.
 His father was a football coach for local club Juventina Lecce.

 Conte and his wife Elisabetta have a daughter, Vittoria.
 The couple had been together for 15 years before marrying in June 2013.
 Conte has expressed his gratitude to his family for their support during the Scommessopoli match-fixing scandal investigations in 2011–12: "I have a great woman by my side, one who always tries to understand me.
 As for my daughter, she is the other woman in my life.
 She is beginning to understand that her dad gets nervous when he does not win [a match]."

 Conte is bilingual in Italian and English.
 He is Catholic.
 On 1 February 2023, Tottenham Hotspur announced Conte would be having surgery that day to remove his gallbladder.